 On display are some famous design pieces, including the radio made in crystal glass, the Brionvega Orion television (1961-1962), the Mitragliera lamp (1938), and the Luisa chair (1955 Compasso d'oro prize).

 Albini often said to his colleagues and friends, without any form of rhetoric, that he found constant inspiration in the tensions existing within society.
 He expressed them through an almost obsessive attention to detail, along with his desire to combine rational thought and creative imagination, originality and seriality.

-All these aspects can be seen in all his artworks: from the layouts designed for important exhibitions, to the creation of design objects that are now considered part of art history, to the realization of important public works such as Milano subway, for which there is documentation at the Foundation.
+All these aspects can be found in all his works: from the layouts designed for important exhibitions, to the creation of design objects that are now considered part of art history, to the realization of important public works such as the Milano subway, which is documented at the Foundation.